Yubico/webauthn-sign-kem-extensions/README.md

 ### Client extension processing

 TODO: Translate the extension input to CBOR.
-Translate the authenticator extension output from CBOR.
+Return the Boolean value `true` as the client extension output.

 TODO: If `generateKey` or `arkgGenerateSeed` is present, use the `userVerification` and `backupEligible` values to help the user select a